pichim/PES_Board/docs/markdown/ws3.md

         // we transition to the EMERGENCY state if (us_distance_cm < 4.5f)
             robot_state = RobotState::EMERGENCY;
-        // switching condition is sligthly smaller for robustness if (motor_M3.getRotation() > 2.89f)
+        // switching condition is slightly smaller for robustness if (motor_M3.getRotation() > 2.89f)
             robot_state = RobotState::BACKWARD;